kale353/Cat_DevOps_Project/README.md

 # Cat_DevOps_Project
-Pretty dumb cat website to practice DevOps skills like Containerization, CI/CD pipelines etc.
+Cat website to practice DevOps skills like Containerization, CI/CD pipelines etc.

 Displays a website with a button on your local machine